145 King Street West, Suite 2200 | Toronto, Ontario | M5H 4G2 | 416 362 3711

 3. Application of Policy

-The policy applies to all lawyers, paralegals and staff at the Firm, agents, volunteers, clients, and visitors to the Firm.
+The policy applies to all lawyers, paralegals, and employees of the Firm, as well as agents, volunteers, clients, and visitors to the Firm.
 All areas of the Firm are accountable for providing accessibility to persons with disabilities.

 4. Providing goods and services to persons with disabilities